mayant15/browim/README.md

 ## Why?

 I have Neovim set up to render markdown with conceals.
-I also have extensions to navigate text easier.
+I also have plugins to navigate text easier.
 I wanted to use these same motions to browse pages instead of clunky terminal web browsers.